darron/blog/_posts/2014-05-05-looking-for-a-new-challenge.md

 As of May 31, 2014 I will no longer be a full time employee of nonfiction, however I will be sticking around for at least one month \(on contract\) to finish up a few projects and tie up some loose ends.

-In July, I am looking for a new challenge - somewhere where I can learn and build new things, improve existing things, and keep my brain stretched.
+In July, I am looking for a new challenge - somewhere where I can learn and build new things, improve existing systems, and keep my brain stretched.

 I've been working a lot with [Docker](https://www.docker.io/), [Chef](http://www.getchef.com/), "the cloud" \(Amazon, Digital Ocean, Rackspace, etc\), [Packer](http://www.packer.io/), [Vagrant](http://www.vagrantup.com/), [Cloud Foundry](http://www.gopivotal.com/platform-as-a-service/pivotal-cf), [Heroku](http://www.heroku.com/) and other similar tools over the last few years - so I'm looking towards challenges that involve some of those technologies, but I'm pretty open to anything involving the web and distributed systems.

+I'm also super excited about technologies like [Consul](http://www.consul.io/), [Serf](http://www.serfdom.io/), [etcd](https://coreos.com/docs/distributed-configuration/getting-started-with-etcd/), CoreOS and technologies like PaaS and IaaS - I see lots of potential and interesting work around them.

 Much of what I've worked on and experimented with is posted on [github](https://github.com/darron) - but some of my best work to date has been around [octohost](http://www.octohost.io) - our Docker based mini-PaaS that's powering an unannounced and almost released product.